Reya-Labs/voltz-risk-engine/README.md

 lambda_fee: Fraction of LP profit the protocol takes
 gamma_fee: Fraction of (time-weighted) notional that LP takes
 lookback:  Window over which the historic APY moving average is calculated
-a_factor: Multiplier to the $a$ CIR parameter, controlling the speed of APY mean-reversion
+a_factor: Multiplier to the a CIR parameter, controlling the speed of APY mean-reversion
-b_factor: Multiplier to the $b$ CIR parameter, controlling the central value of APY mean-reversion
+b_factor: Multiplier to the b CIR parameter, controlling the central value of APY mean-reversion
 ```

 ## Unit Tests